winglang/wing/rfcs/dogfood-pull-request-sla-monitor.md

 ## This RFC scope

-This request for review is focusing on a specific application **pull request SLA monitor**, that will be extended in the future for a community companion tool that can monitor and respond to issues/pull requests/slack posts, etc...
+This request for comments is focusing on a specific application **pull request SLA monitor**, that will be extended in the future for a community companion tool that can monitor and respond to issues/pull requests/slack posts, etc...